Mini Cyberdeck 0o00

 CB Pong

-A simple pong game that can be played either by two players or - if set up - agains a BCD-0o27 cyberdeck.
+A simple pong game that can be played either by two players or - if set up - against a BCD-0o27 cyberdeck.
 The code is found at the CB Pong Gitlab page.

 Programming